Billion-year-old sand dunes on Mars give scientists peek into planet's windy past

 An image from NASA's Mars Reconnaissance Orbiter HiRise camera shows some of these intriguing dunes that now act like time capsules.

 The dunes bear a resemblance to current formations seen on Mars, which gives scientists clues to the conditions long ago.
-"Because of the duneforms' size and spatial arrangements, which are not that much different to modern equivalents, we suggest that the climate and atmospheric pressure to have been similar to that of contemporary Mars," said Chojnacki.
+"Because of the duneforms' size and spatial arrangements, which are not that much different to modern equivalents, we suggest that the climate and atmospheric pressure to have been similar to that of contemporary Mars," Chojnacki said.

 Mars pits: Gaze into the abyss with these wild NASA imagesSee all photos